elmunoz42/sbcc-ev-charging-stations/README.md

 ### Rationale

 The County of Santa Barbara (CSB) has ambitious greenhouse gas emission goals.
-The following excerpt is from a document my CSB liason at the transportation department Jerel Francisco is working on.
+The following excerpt is from a document my CSB liaison at the transportation department Jerel Francisco is working on.
 The document is already in a public draft format and available on the [CSB's transportation department website](https://www.countyofsb.org/3218/Transportation).

 #### County of Santa Barbara Zero Emission Vehicle Plan (Public Draft) - May 2025 - Transportation Department

 ##### URL: https://cosantabarbara.app.box.com/s/uyds828nxptcrtsjbqssyiu4rpps5odr
 ##### Excerpt:

 "The County has been a leader in climate action, taking steps to reduce greenhouse gas (GHG) emissions and prepare for climate impacts.
 The 2030 Climate Action Plan (CAP) has a target to reduce community-wide emissions 50% by 2030 (below 2018 levels).
-On-road vehicle transportation account for 48% of the County's GHG emissions¹.
+On-road vehicle transportation accounts for 48% of the County's GHG emissions¹.
 As of 2022, zero emission vehicles (ZEV) make up less than 2% of all vehicles on the road in Santa Barbara County.

 To meet State and local emission reduction targets, the CAP includes the following goals to reduce transportation-related emissions: